First Samurai

 First Samurai, alternatively titled The First Samurai, is a 1991 beat 'em up platform game developed by Vivid Image and published by Image Works.
 The First Samurai was originally released in September 1991 for the Amiga and Atari ST, and was later ported to the Commodore 64, MS-DOS and the Super Nintendo Entertainment System.
 It was followed by a sequel, Second Samurai, in 1994.
-In 2011 a port was released for iOS.
+In 2011, a port was released for iOS.

 Plot

 In The First Samurai, the protagonist undertakes a quest as the first samurai in the history of feudal Japan, and must compete against rival swordsmen.

 Gameplay

 Eating food and drinking sake will help the player get stronger, while fire and enemy contact will weaken the samurai.
-The main objective in a level is to collect a set of four items which must be used to get access to the area with the end of level boss.
+The main objective in a level is to collect a set of four items which must be used to gain access to the area where the level's boss lies.
 Magic pots serve as checkpoints and are activated with the energy of the player's sword.
 Killing a monster releases a portion of sword energy which the player then collects automatically.
-Using a bell at the right place removes an obstacle blocking the player's path.
-The player starts out as a hermit in an ancient forest, but he eventually becomes powerful enough to fight in the villages and towns, and eventually the dungeons.
+Using a bell at the right place removes an obstacle, blocking the player's path.
+The player starts out as a hermit in an ancient forest, but eventually becomes powerful enough to fight in the villages and the towns, and later the dungeons.